What is Auto Enrolment?

 Employees will be entitled to opt-out of the company pension scheme should they decide they do not want to participate.
 Employees who provide notice within the official opt-out period will be put back to the financial position they’d have been in should they not have become members in the first place.
 This would entitle them to a contribution refund of any payments made after auto enrolment took place.

-We have designed an Employers Guide to the new pension rules.
-Please register your details opposite to download your free copy, alternatively please contact us for further information or to speak to a workplace pension specialist.
+We have designed an employers guide to the new pension rules.
+Please complete the form to download your free copy, alternatively please contact us for further information or to speak to a workplace pension specialist.